 West Auto Tour (closed from December to May):

 About 8 miles west of the visitor center you will find the entrance to the 8-mile long West Grade Auto Tour Route.
 The entrance is to your right as you drive west.
 This route puts you on the Central Pacific Grade and you will see a historical marker of the 10-Mile Day.
-Just a bit over 10 miles of track were laid on this grade in just one day by the Central Pacific crew.
+Just a bit over 10 miles of track was laid on this grade in just one day by the Central Pacific crew.
 Remnants of the incompleted Union Pacific grade are also visible on this tour.

 Transcontinental Railroad Backcountry Byway (BCB)

 This byway takes you from the entrance of the West Auto Tour further west on what used to be the Central Pacific Grade.
 As the rails were removed in 1942 and the steel put towards America’s war effort, the grade was converted into a gravel road.
 This 90-mile long route takes you through the remnants of railroad sidings, towns, and trestles.
 More info can be found on the Bureau of Land Management website.
+A map of the byway can be found here.
+It is a georeferenced PDF that can be used for example in the Avenza Map app.
+Install it on your device and download the above map and import it to the app.
+Done.
+This is an awesome service and makes it easy to follow the route.